wiheto/tvc_benchmarker/README.md

 This should install all the requirements.
 If you do not want to use conda, see the Theano documentation below to install without conda.

 It is however possible that some errors will occur due to theano failing to install.
 You can test if it has been successfully installed with the above by typing `nosetests thaeno` (this takes some time).
-Sometimes additional tweaks/settings may be required to successfully get thaeno running.([see Theano installation instructions](http://theano.readthedocs.io/en/latest/install.html) for more details.
+Sometimes additional tweaks/settings may be required to successfully get thaeno running.([see Theano installation instructions](http://theano.readthedocs.io/en/latest/install.html) for more details).

 If any warning are raised when importing tvc_benchmarker (e.g. futurewarnings or failed to import the duecredit module) and tvc_benchmarker still imports successfully, these warnings can be ignored.